MLTSHP/mltshp/developerdocs/reference.rst

    :key comments: the number of :entity:`comments <comment>` on the file
    :key nsfw: whether the file has been marked NSFW, and so is hidden by default when displayed on MLTSHP (`true` for NSFW/hidden, `false` for SFW/visible)
    :key original_image_url: if the file is an image, the URL of the image on MLTSHP
-   :key source_url: if the file is *not* an image, the original URL of the shared item
+   :key url: if the file is *not* an image, the original URL of the shared item
    :key pivot_id: a key that is used for pagination.
 It varies based on the API method.
    :key saved: flag indicating whether authenticated user has already saved the sharedfile
    :key liked: flag indicating whether authenticated user has already liked the sharedfile